 It gets down into the fibers and sticks really well to the mat.
-The coir material is a heavy duty material that is great for indoor or outdoor.
+The coir material is a heavy-duty material that is great for indoor or outdoor.
 It is kind of prickly, though, so I wouldn’t want to use it for a shower rug or anything–bare feet on coir just doesn’t seem like they’d mix too well.

 That coir material is great at trapping dirt so it won’t be dragged into your house.
 Which is the best thing ever about having a doormat, right?!

-How to Make a Personalized Outdoor Mat
+How to Make a Custom Welcome Mat With Cricut Stencils